TheRenegadeCoder/sample-programs/docs/_hello_world/brainfuck.md

 ## Brainfuck Background

-According to Wikipedia, Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
+[According to Wikipedia][1], Brainfuck is an esoteric programming language created in 1992, and notable for its extreme minimalism.
 As people have implemented more and more ridiculous programs with the language, it has become relatively well-known over the years.
 Nowadays some see it as the ultimate coding challenge to create